vhscom/after-dark/docs/content/feature/fetch-injection.md

 </script>
 {{< /highlight >}}

 Fetch Inject is non-blocking, has 0 dependencies and is already included for use on all pages within After Dark.
-See the {{< external rel="external help" href="https://codeberg.org/vhs/vhs/fetch-inject" text="Fetch Inject" />}} `README` for use cases.
+See {{< external rel="external help" href="https://codeberg.org/vhs/vhs/fetch-inject" text="Fetch Inject" />}} for additional use cases.